azureossd/SpringBootEmbeddedContainers/README.md

 # SpringBootEmbeddedContainers
-A repo of CRUD examples in the form of a Todo application that uses different embedded containers, instead of the default which is Tomcat.
+A repo of CRUD examples that uses different embedded containers, instead of the default which is Tomcat.

 #### `jetty` - Usage
 A TODO/CRUD application connected to a Postgres database using [Jetty](https://www.eclipse.org/jetty/) as its embedded container.